-“Risk management is often overlooked, despite being a vital component of the energy and commodity trading industry,” begins Libby Koehn, Chief Product Officer at Brady PLC.
-By specializing in mitigating such challenges Brady PLC has taken pole position while perfecting a precise concoction of trading operations, governance, and risk management controls through its suite of trading and risk management software solutions.
+“Risk management is often overlooked, despite being a vital component of the energy and commodity trading industry,” begins Libby Koehn, Chief Product Officer at Brady.
+By specializing in mitigating such challenges Brady has taken pole position while perfecting a precise concoction of trading operations, governance, and risk management controls through its suite of trading and risk management software solutions.

 Brady’s proficiency in the energy and commodities risk management (E/CTRM) space is built on a suite of products that help customers to manage their commercial decision-making and market execution processes, ensuring more complete management accountability for decisions so that they are made in accordance with a firm’s risk policies.

 “One of the vital factors that drive an organization’s success is the reputation it builds over time through trades and engagements.
 However, such reputations are easily tarnished when an organization fails to meet its stakeholder or customer obligations.
 Most reputational risks stem from a lack of corporate governance.
 At Brady, we’ve addressed the topic of reputational risk by expanding our product portfolio to include a new solution that manages reputational risks,” explains Libby.
 The company’s products enable decision makers to automate their operational workflows, assess risks associated with multiple organizational layers, streamline decision support and proactively manage market trade execution tasks and liquidity, while additionally supporting the needs of energy and commodity companies by helping them meet new, more robust regulatory and governance control requirements.